Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Introduction

-Another research stream focuses on the continuity property of BNEs.
+Another research stream focuses on continuous BNEs where each player's optimal response function is continuous.
 By using Schauder’s fixed-point theorem under some moderate conditions, Meirowitz~\cite{meirowitz2003existence} establishes existence of a continuous BNE (CBNE) with each player's equilibrium strategy being continuous.
 One of the main conditions is the equicontinuity of the set of optimal response strategies, which ensures that the operator mapping the set of optimal response strategies to itself is compact.
 Meirowitz comments that the equicontinuity condition is either likely to fail or difficult to verify in practical applications.
 Ui~\cite{ui2016bayesian} provides a sufficient condition for existence and uniqueness of a differentiable BNE by regarding it as a solution of a variational inequality problem.
 The author demonstrates that when the Jacobian matrix of the payoff gradient is negative definite for each state, a BNE is unique.
 Guo et al.~\cite{guo2021existence} take a step forward by presenting some verifiable conditions for the required equicontinuity, namely, some growth conditions of the expected utility function of each player.
 Moreover, under some monotonicity conditions, the authors demonstrate the uniqueness of a CBNE.
 The authors also develop some computational approaches for finding an approximate CBNE by using the polynomial decision rule to restrict the strategy function.